Lee Gilmer Memorial Airport: Facilities and aircraft

 An untowered airport, Lee Gilmer Memorial Airport is a popular general aviation airport that covers an area of 292 acre and contains two asphalt paved runways: 5/23 measuring 5500 by 100 ft and 11/29 measuring 4001 by 100 ft.
 There is a grass runway adjacent to Runway 29.

-Owned and managed by the City of Gainesville, Georgia, it is further served by Champion Aviation (fixed based operator), AB Aviation (maintenance and repair) and Lanier Flight Center (flight school, aircraft charter and aircraft rental).
-Chevron and Shell full service and self-service Jet A and 100LL are available.
+Owned and managed by the City of Gainesville, Georgia, it is further served by Champion Aviation (fixed-base operator), AB Aviation (maintenance and repair) and Lanier Flight Center (flight school, aircraft charter and aircraft rental).
+Chevron and Shell full-service and self-service Jet A and 100LL are available.

 For the 12-month period ending December 31, 2014, the airport had 38,800 aircraft operations, an average of 106 per day: 98% general aviation, 1% air taxi and 1% military.
 In January 2017, there were 134 aircraft based at this airport: 107 single-engine, 19 multi-engine, 7 jet, and 1 helicopter.

-The airport has about 100 hangars: 81 T-Hangars and 12 Corporate Hangars which are available to lease for both private and corporate aircraft.
+The airport has about 100 hangars: 81 T-hangars and 12 corporate hangars which are available to lease for both private and corporate aircraft.